only-cliches/snap-db/README.md

 import { SnapDB } from "snap-db";

 const db = new SnapDB(
-    "my_db", // folder to drop the database files into "int", // key type, can be "int", "string" or "float" false // enable or disable database value cache
+    "my_db", // database filename
+    "int", // key type, can be "int", "string" or "float" false // enable or disable database value cache
 );

 // wait for db to be ready
 db.ready().then(() => {
+    // put a record
     db.put(20, "hello");
+    // get a record
     console.log(db.get(20)); // "hello"
 })
 ```